William Greeneberry Russell: Colorado Gold

-Upon reaching Bent's Fort, they turned to the northwest, reaching the confluence of Cherry Creek and the South Platte on May 23.
+Upon reaching Bent's Fort, they turned to the northwest, reaching the confluence of Cherry Creek and the South Platte on June 23.
 The site of their initial explorations is in present-day Confluence Park in Denver.
 They began prospecting in the river beds, exploring Cherry Creek and nearby Ralston Creek but without success.
 After twenty days, several decided to return home, leaving the Russell brothers and ten other men behind.
-In the first week of July 1858, Green Russell and Sam Bates found a small placer deposit near the mouth of Little Dry Creek that yielded about 20 troy ounces (600 grams) of gold, the first significant gold discovery in the Rocky Mountain region.
+In the first week of July 1858, Green Russell and Sam Bates found a small placer deposit near the mouth of Little Dry Creek that yielded about 20 troy ounces (620 g) of gold, then worth about 380 dollars (about $44,000 USD today), the first significant gold discovery in the Rocky Mountain region.
+Word of gold first reached the rest of the nation when an old trader named John Cantrell who had visited the Russell diggings arrived in Kansas City in 1858 with samples to back up his story.
+Newspapers began to print stories of the findings, starting the Pike's Peak Gold Rush.

 In early 1859, Russell was drawn to the mountains by the discovery of gold in nearby Gregory Gulch.
 He discovered placer gold deposits in June 1859 in the valley that was soon named Russell Gulch in his honor.
 By the end of September, 891 men were mining gold in the gulch, and the eponymous town was built near the head of the gulch to serve the miners.

-Word of gold first reached the rest of the nation when an old trader named John Cantrell who had visited the Russell diggings arrived in Kansas City in 1858 with samples to back up his story.
-Newspapers began to print stories of the findings, starting the Pike's Peak Gold Rush.

 While his mining activities were successful, the political environment turned against Green as Union men began to outnumber southerners.
 Green attempted to get back to Georgia but his party was first struck by smallpox and then intercepted by the Union army.